EmpPowiUDE/NovalandGuide/docs/source/IndividualSettingsForTheSession.rst

 Individual Novaland Settings
 _______________________________
 Novaland's functionality is dependent on specific dates and times, as different phases occur at predetermined times.
-To ensure that these phases are not released until the designated date and time, we define our variables in settings.py to suit our needs.
+To ensure that these phases are not accessible until the designated date and time, we define start times in settings.py.
-These variables can be adjusted again when opening the app on Heroku.
+These variables can be changed when starting a session via the admin panel-

 An example might be: